djhmateer/djhmateer.github.io/_posts/2023-03-17-how to setup technology for an 8 year old.md

 In order of how much used...

 - Old Laptop per kid.
-Used to watch youtube and play browser games
+Used to watch youtube (mostly) and play browser games

+- Amazon Fire tablet per kid - useful to watch movies on long car journey with headphones - [these ones](https://www.amazon.co.uk/gp/product/B01A5RKRV4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+Also Minecraft and audio books (audible)

 - PS3 games console hooked up to the TV in living room.
 99% of the time used to play minecraft.

 - 1 fire stick on our TV with Netflix kids profile set to PG rated.

-- Kindle Fire per kid - useful to watch movies on long car journey with headphones - [these ones](https://www.amazon.co.uk/gp/product/B01A5RKRV4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-Also minecraft but it is slow!

 - 1 Old Apple iPod which is used to listen to audio books (Audible is good for buying them).